 Simple English definitions for legal terms

-Read a random definition: drummer floater policy
+Read a random definition: Brandenburg test

 A rector is a person who is in charge of a church and its spiritual affairs.
 They are also known as a parson.
 Sometimes, a rector may not have the responsibility of taking care of the souls of the churchgoers.
 In Roman law, a rector is a governor or ruler of a province.
 The word "rectum" means "right" and "rectus" means "straight" or "direct" in Latin.